2024 Writing Placement Process

 What scores can be used to determine my writing placement?

-Scores from these tests: AP English Language, AP English Literature, AP Research, or AP Seminar; the Scholastic Aptitude Test (SAT); American College Testing (ACT); the International Baccalaureate (IB); and/or the Smarter Balanced Assessment Consortium (SBAC).
+Scores from these tests: AP English Language, AP English Literature, AP Research, or AP Seminar; the Scholastic Aptitude Test (SAT); American College Testing (ACT); and/or the International Baccalaureate (IB).

 Please submit any and all scores for any of these tests.
 Any score that you have for any of these tests can help determine placement.
 For more information on how to send your scores, please see the “Sending Test Scores” section here: https://admissions.uci.edu/admitted/official-documents.php